michaelmichael/documentation-user/accounting/others/multicurrencies/how_it_works.rst

 =====================================
-How is Odoo's multi-currency working?
+How does Odoo's multi-currency work?
 =====================================

 Overview